Brazilian food you must try while in Brazil

 Arroz com feijão

 The classic rice and beans – the king and the queen of Brazilian food.
-Most Brazilians eat white rice and black beans every day – lunch AND dinner.
-That might sound crazy, eating the same thing every day, but rice and beans are one of the most complete dishes from the nutritional point of view.
+Most Brazilians eat white rice and black beans every day – yes, for lunch AND dinner.
+That might sound crazy, eating the same thing every day, but rice and beans are one of the most complete dishes from a nutritional point of view.
 It contains lots of protein and fiber and also gives you lots of energy.

 Farofa is a traditional Brazilian dish made mostly of manioc flour.
 It may be used as a side dish to almost every meal – that is because Brazilians love farofa so very much!
 Farofa can be plain and made only with manioc flour, butter, and salt, or have other toppings, such as banana, onions, sausage, eggs, and more.

 Moqueca is seafood and its main ingredients are cuts of fish, a well-seasoned sauce, coconut milk, peppers, cilantro, and oils.
 Its consistency may resemble a soup, but it is mostly fish with a very thick and delicious sauce.

 Although Pastel is not a Brazilian invention (it is actually an Asian snack), the combination of pastel and caldo de cana (sugarcane juice) is very popular in Brazil.
 The combo is often sold in food stands at any street market.
 Ground beef or cheese are the most popular flavors of Pastel.

 Acarajé is a kind of doughnut made of black-eyed peas, fried in dendê oil, filled with chili peppers, dried shrimp, and vatapá (a traditional paste made of milled bread, coconut milk, peppers, parsley, and other ingredients).
 This is a traditional dish from Bahia, a state in the Northeast of Brazil.